 Below are some general rules and guidelines for working with us.
-Refer to your Rules and By-laws for a complete overview.
+Refer to your Collective Agreement for a complete overview.

 Job area lists are created by members’ lay-off dates, ranking them from oldest to most recent.
 Upon a layoff, you will join the bottom of the list, with some exceptions.
 This is to ensure that the list keeps moving and everyone gets the opportunity to go to work.

 When there is an open call, the Dispatcher will contact members by going down the appropriate area list.
 If a member is not available, the dispatcher will keep going down the list until the job is filled.

 We encourage all unemployed members to have their phones on them during office hours, as some jobs are urgent and need to be filled within the day.